-When I studied Multimedia design at KEA in Copenhagen, students were told to install Wordfence — or at least introduced to it.
-This is, of course, mostly a front-end orientated education, so it may be justifiable.
-But, obviously the best approach is to make sure your system is secure; unfortunately, with Wordpress and third party plugin use, that is very difficult to do.
+When I studied Multimedia design at KEA in Copenhagen, students were told to install Wordfence — or at least introduced to it — this is, of course, mostly a front-end orientated education, so it may be justifiable.
+But, obviously the best approach to security is to make sure your system is secure from the start; unfortunately, with Wordpress, and third party plugins, that is something that is very difficult to do.
 You could probably scan the code for certain PHP functions, and then analyze how these are used — but few people do that.

 The question is, when you rely on third party plugins and themes, how do you secure your site?
 The answer is that you typically do not.
-There is no reasonable way to know if there is some unknown backdoor in a plugin, which allows to either read the entire database and file system, or — often worse — write to the file system and gain full control over the system.
-I think Wordpress core is more tested and secure, so one way to go about it, is to not use third party plugins/themes.
+There is no reasonable way to know if there is some unknown backdoor in the code that might allow someone to read the entire database and file system.
+Even worse, someone might gain write-access to the file system and thereby gain full control over your website.
+Wordpress core is often said to be more tested and secure than third party plugins, so, one way to go about it might be to limit your use of third party plugins and themes.

 Disable Write Access to certain files and Directories

-Just like in an operating system, system files should not be writable by everything.
-If you disable write-access to certain files and directories, after fully updating the system, you will probably prevent the majority of hacking attempts from succeeding.
+Just like in an operating system, system files should not be writable by all programs running on the machine.
+If you disable write-access to certain files and directories after fully updating the system, you will probably prevent the majority of hacking attempts from succeeding.
 This will not protect against vulnerabilities that gives a hacker access to database input/output — but those should be more rare, and probably less severe in most cases.
-The problem is that the site is harder to update, and you might find it easier to update using a terminal tool like WP-CLI.

-Generally, it should be safe to disable write-access to the plugins and themes directory, including the contents.
-But, Wordpress needs to have write access to some directories, including the uploads and backups directory.
-You should not make it impossible for users to upload files entirely — maintaining some write-access is just fine.
+Generally, it should be safe to disable write-access to the plugins and themes directories.
+But, Wordpress needs to have write access to some directories, including the uploads and backups directories, since users might write to these locations.
+You should not make it impossible for users to upload files entirely — maintaining some write-access is okay, and actually expected.